cloudyr/microworkers/README.md

 ## Setup ##

-To use Rmonkey, the user must have a Microworkers account, which automatically supplies an API access key.
+To use microworkers, the user must have a Microworkers account, which automatically supplies an API access key.
 To use the API, however, you must contact [info@microworkers.com](mailto:info@microworkers.com) to gain API access.

 Once everything is registered, your API key can be loaded into R using `options`: